mollyim/mollysocket/README.md

 Review of the server code is welcomed.

-The associated pull request for Molly (android) can be found here: *Coming*.
+The associated pull request for Molly (android) can be found here: <https://github.com/mollyim/mollyim-android/pull/152>.

 We are currently testing it and the efficiency of the different strategy.
 Your feedback is welcome here: *Coming*.